saltgen/Neighborhood-Maps/README.md

 # Project: Neighborhood Map

 This project has been created to showcase my front-end(javascript, Knockout.js, etc.) & API skills.
 This project loads a map using Google Maps that shows predifned locations, as markers.
-Each with a relevant Wikipedia article that shows up as a link to respective Wikipedia article, when the respective marker is clicked.
+Each with a relevant Wikipedia article that shows up as a link to respective article, when the related marker is clicked.

 ### Prerequisites: